Aliases for GFM1 Gene

 GeneCards Summary for GFM1 Gene

 GFM1 (G Elongation Factor, Mitochondrial 1) is a Protein Coding gene.
-Diseases associated with GFM1 include combined oxidative phosphorylation deficiency 1 and hepatoencephalopathy due to combined oxidative phosphorylation deficiency 1.
+Diseases associated with GFM1 include hepatoencephalopathy due to combined oxidative phosphorylation deficiency type 1 and combined oxidative phosphorylation deficiency 1.
 Among its related pathways are Organelle biogenesis and maintenance and Mitochondrial translation.
-GO annotations related to this gene include GTP binding and translation elongation factor activity.
+GO annotations related to this gene include poly(A) RNA binding and GTPase activity.

 UniProtKB/Swiss-Prot Summary for GFM1 Gene